zz85/nwc-viewer/README.md

-# nwc-viewer
+# Notably
-This NoteworthyComposer file viewer attempts to renders music notation from nwc files without any installation required, using only the browser technologies like js and html.
+Notably is a musical viewer and player for NWC ([Noteworthy Composer](http://noteworthycomposer.com)) files.
+It attempts to parse multiple version of nwc files and renders music notation.
+It is cross-platform and doesn't require installation, using only browser based technologies like js, canvas and html.

+It is pretty alpha quality, so if you encounter bugs, feel free to [submit an issue](https://github.com/zz85/nwc-viewer/issues) or a pull request.

-If you are interested with this project, feel free to chat me up [@blurspline](https://twitter.com/blurspline) on twitter.
+If you like this project, chat me up [@blurspline](https://twitter.com/blurspline) on twitter.

+## Changelog

+### v1 "MVP" 28 December 2017
+- open more nwc files (1.75, 2, 2.75/nwctext)
+- musicial alignment
+- music playback via musical.js with abc export
+- more accurate font loading via opentype.js

+### v0 "POC"
+- basic smufl font tests
+- basic glyph renderings
+- basic nwc file parsing

 ## Components
 This project contains